-Figure 4: Percentage of change as indicated by the LakeSPI Index over the last 23 years, 1988 to 2010/11.
+Figure 5: Percentage of change as indicated by the LakeSPI Index over the last 24 years, 1988 to 2011/12.

-Lakes Tikitapu and Rotokakahi show the biggest change in lake condition over the last 20 years resulting from a notable reduction in the quality and extent of native submerged vegetation present in the lakes.
-There has been no new invasive species in either lake since full lake surveys in 1988, so these changes are likely the result of deteriorating water quality and clarity.
+Lakes Tikitapu, Rotokakahi and Rotomahana show the biggest change in lake condition over the last 23-24 years resulting from a notable reduction in the diversity and extent of native submerged vegetation present in the lakes.

+There have been no new invasive species recorded in either of Lakes Tikitapu or Rotokakahi since full lake surveys begun in 1988, so the changes in these lakes are likely to be the result of deteriorating water quality and clarity.
 Submerged plants are able to integrate long term changes in water clarity and nutrient status over time and often one of the first signs of deterioration is a retraction of the lower depth limit of plant growth (Schwarz et al. 1999).
 In many lakes the first valuable plant community to disappear is the charophyte meadow that grows into deeper water and this has been the case in Lake Tikitapu.
 In 1988 Lake Tikitapu supported extensive charophyte meadows at all 5 LakeSPI sites down to a mean depth of 19.5 m.
-By 2008, charophyte meadows (≥75% cover) were found at only one LakeSPI site with remnants (≤5% cover)

-found at one other and by 2010, charophyte meadows had disappeared and the mean maximum depth of plant growth (inclusive of invasive species) had declined to only 3.6 m.
+By 2010, charophyte meadows had disappeared and the mean maximum depth of plant growth (inclusive of invasive species) had declined to only 3.6 m.
+The recent 2012 survey showed some recovery of deeper growing charophytes at 2 of the 5 baseline sites but it is uncertain as to how sustainable this plant community will be.

 Next to water quality, the second biggest change affecting the condition of the Rotorua Lakes is the introduction of invasive plant species.
-Invasive species tend to impact negatively on lake condition by displacing native plant communities to around a depth of 6-10 metres with the worst of these invasive species, hornwort, able to out-grow and smother native vegetation to around 15 metres.
-Hornwort is now present in 6 of the 12 Rotorua Lakes and is the dominant invasive species in 2 of these lakes, Tarawera and Rotoehu.
-Lake Tarawera now remains in a stable state and it is not expected to change much in the near future since the full impact of hornwort has now taken place.
+Invasive species tend to impact negatively on lake condition by displacing native plant communities to depths of greater than about 6-10 metres with the worst of these invasive species, hornwort, able to out-grow and smother native vegetation to around 15 metres depth.
+Hornwort is now present in 7 of the 12 Rotorua Lakes and is the dominant invasive species in 2 of these lakes, Tarawera and Rotoehu.
+Lake Tarawera now remains in a stable state and it is not expected to change significantly in the near future since the full impact of hornwort has now taken place.
 Hornwort is nearing full impact status in Lake Rotoehu also, although we can expect to see some further decline in LakeSPI scores as hornwort continues to impact negatively on the native vegetation still present.
-Lake Rotomahana is also showing signs of declining condition on account of egeria and hornwort invasion.
-Already vulnerable to change on account of low water clarity and the limits this posed on the extent of native submerged vegetation, Lake Rotomahana has undergone the largest decline in LakeSPI scores recorded for any of the 12 Rotorua lakes over the last 5-6 year time frame and the third biggest change in overall long term condition (Figure 4).
-We can expect to see lake values decline further as egeria and hornwort continue to spread and displace the native vegetation in this lake.
-Lake Okataina is the most recent lake to report an incursion of hornwort and while measures are being taken to prevent further spread of hornwort around the lake, we might also expect to see a notable decline in the status of Lake Okataina in years to come.
+Of most recent concern is the discovery of hornwort for the first time in Lakes Okareka (March 2012) and Okataina (March 2010).
+Based on the potential for hornwort to spread within these lakes and its likely impact on present vegetation status, if unable to be controlled, we can expect to see a notable decline in the status of Lakes Okareka and Okataina in years to come.

-Lakes Rotoma and Okareka remain at risk of invasion by hornwort, which would result in a major decline in LakeSPI scores based on their potential for invasion and the impact that this species would have on their present vegetation status.
-Lake Rerewhakaaitu could also be severely impacted, but the risk is less imminent on account of its greater distance from nearby hornwort infestations and much lower boat traffic.
-In 2008 EBoP established a containment cordon out from the boat ramp at the western end of Lake Rotoma and in July 2010 established a second around the boat ramp at Matahi Spit.
+Lake Rotoma remains at high risk of invasion by hornwort, which would have a major detrimental impact on the native character and biodiversity value of this lake.
+In 2008 BOPRC established a containment cordon out from the boat ramp at the western end of Lake Rotoma and in July 2010 established a second around the boat ramp at Matahi Spit.
 It is hoped these nets will act to help contain any hornwort fragments liberated at launch sites by boats or trailers coming from any nearby hornwort infested waterbodies, such as Lakes Rotoehu or Rotoiti, although they will not entirely remove the incursion risk.
-It is recommended that a similar containment cordon should be considered a priority for the boat ramp at Lakes Okareka.